appbaseio/reactive-manual/content/docs/list-components/SingleDropdownList.md

     is a callback function which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
 For example: You want to show a pop-up modal with the valid discount coupon code when a list item is selected in a "Discounted Price" SingleDropdownList.
 - **onQueryChange** `Function`
     is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.
+- **transformData** `Function` [optional]
+    allows transforming the data to render inside the list.
+You can change the order, remove, or add items, tranform their values with this method.
+It provides the data as param which is an array of objects of shape `{ key: <string>, doc_count: <number> }` and expects you to return the array of objects of same shape.
 - **react** `Object`
     specify dependent components to reactively update **SingleDropdownList's** options.
     - **key** `String`